-As per information received from the Department of Health, breastfeeding a baby is not only beneficial to the baby but also has a positve impact on the mother.
+As per information received from the Department of Health, the Benefits of Breastfeeding will have a positve impact on the mother.

 Breast milk protects a baby against infections such as diarrhoea, respiratory illnesses, allergies and ear infections.
 It remains the cleanest, safest, best quality and most readily available food and water supply for a baby in those first six months of life.
 Breast milk strenghtens a baby’s immune system, allowing the baby to receive all the required nutrients he/she needs to grow and develop healthy.
 From six months upwards, additional feeding should be introduced.